antonioguj/bronchinet/README.md

     │   │
     │   ├── scripts_evalresults	<- Scripts to evaluate results from models
     │   ├── scripts_experiments	<- Scripts to train and test models
-    │   ├── scripts_preparedata	<- Scripts to prepare data to train models
+    │   ├── scripts_launch 	<- Scripts with pipelines and PBS scripts to run in clusters │   ├── scripts_preparedata	<- Scripts to prepare data to train models
     │   └── scripts_util	<- Scripts for various utilities
     │
-    └── tox.ini            	<- tox file with settings for running tox; see tox.readthedocs.io
+    ├── tests			<- Tests to validate the method implementation (to be run locally) └── tox.ini            	<- tox file with settings for running tox; see tox.readthedocs.io

 ------------